rikkoder/warm-nest/README.md

 Hostel is what becomes home-like for the hostelers, it is like living in a nest where the staffs are supposed to work like the birds keeping their children feel warm and comfy.
 Hence, the name warm-nest.

 ### How to Build
-Install Qt on your system and mariadb/conncpp connector.
+1. Download and Install Qt (if not already) on your system from https://www.qt.io/download-qt-installer?hsCtaTracking=99d9dd4f-5681-48d2-b096-470725510d34%7C074ddad0-fdef-4e53-8aa8-5e8a876d6ab4
+2. Download and Install mariadb/conncpp connector from https://mariadb.com/downloads/connectors/connectors-data-access/cpp-connector/
 Open the project in QtCreator and build the project.

 ### Requirements to run the application: